Utah Administrative Code

 (7) Notwithstanding any prior agreements which sets terms for the payment of the delinquent account receivable, the office reserves the right to intercept state tax refunds or other State payments to the entity to satisfy the debt represented by the delinquent account receivable.

 (1) The hearing shall be conducted by a duly qualified presiding officer.
 No presiding officer shall hear a contested case if it is alleged and proved that good cause exists for the removal of the presiding officer assigned to the case.
-The party or representative requesting the change of presiding officer shall make the request in writing, and the request shall be filed and called to the attention of the presiding officer not less than 24 hours in advance of the hearing.
+The party or representative requesting the change of presiding officer shall make the request in writing, and the request shall be filed and called to the attention of the presiding officer not less than two business days in advance of the hearing.

 (2) Duties of the presiding officer: